 Acrylic paints are created by suspending dense pigments within an acrylic polymer emulsion along with other chemicals.
-Acrylic is known for being a dynamic and versatile medium.
-Depending on how much you dilute your acrylic paints with water, or even modify with acrylic gels, you can manipulate the consistency of your acrylic paintings so that they resemble other mediums.
+Acrylic is known for being a dynamic and versatile artist medium.
+Depending on how much you dilute your acrylic paints with water, or even modify with acrylic gels and mediums, you can manipulate the consistency of your acrylic paints so that they resemble other mediums.
 With different manipulation methods, you can achieve the look of oils, watercolours, gouache and more.

 For this reason, many artists enjoy working with acrylic paints because they find so much freedom in working with them and are not limited to any one style.

 How do you paint with acrylics?